 Interviewer: True.
 This isn't a feminist tome.
 It's a collection of biographies.
 But you do seem to touch on feminist theory.

 Ms Alio: Well, it isn't very "controversial" feminism, just the essentials.
 The second wave of feminism, in the sixties, led to things like the study of queens by women scholars, so it is significant in that way.
 Were it not for those trailblazers, we might not be where we are today.

-Interviewer: You mention Betty Friedan and even Oriana Fallaci but not Gloria Steinem or Camille Paglia.
+Interviewer: You mention Betty Friedan and even Oriana Fallaci but not Gloria Steinem or Germaine Greer.

-Ms Alio: Nothing against either of them, but I usually focus on public figures who are no longer among us.
+Ms Alio: They're great, but I usually focus on public figures who are no longer among us.

 Interviewer: Why is that?